voxowl/particubes/lua-docs/content/reference/Player.md

 `Player.Jump` is triggered when jumping. `nil` by default, it has to be defined for players to jump!

-Since the `Player.Function` is triggered by each player locally, it only only makes sense to define it for the local player.
+Since the `Player.Jump` is triggered by each player locally, it only only makes sense to define it for the local player.

 Different `Jump` functions assigned randomly when players join the game: